Jazz Chisholm Jr.

 Jasrado Prince Hermis Arrington "Jazz" Chisholm Jr. (born February 1, 1998) is a Bahamian professional baseball infielder and center fielder for the New York Yankees of Major League Baseball (MLB).
 He has previously played in MLB for the Miami Marlins.
 Chisholm signed with the Arizona Diamondbacks as an international free agent in 2015, and made his MLB debut in 2020 with the Marlins.
-He has been named an All-Star in 2022 and 2025.
+He was named an All-Star in 2022 and 2025.
 Chisholm has competed internationally for the Great Britain national baseball team.

 Early life

 Chisholm is from Nassau, Bahamas.
 He was drawn to baseball by his grandmother, Patricia Coakley, who played shortstop for the Bahamian national softball team; she taught him to hit at two years old.
 Chisholm moved to the United States at 12 years old to attend high school at Life Prep Academy in Wichita, Kansas.
 He played basketball and football in addition to baseball at Life Prep.
 After high school, he returned to the Bahamas to train at a sports academy.